 Also, the denser the clay and more vitrified a crock is, will affect this undesirable occurrence.

-Trick question!
-These crocks are used for the same things, and really should be named differently.
+A: Trick question!
+These crocks are used for the same things, and really shouldn’t be named differently.
 You can pickle and ferment in either an open-top (pickling) crock or a water-seal (fermentation) crock.
 Let’s take a quick look at the Ohio Stoneware crocks.

 Here’s a side-by-side comparison: on the left is an open-top crock, and on the right, a water-seal crock.
 They’re commonly called a pickling crock (L) and a fermentation crock (R).